marxanweb/general/documentation/docs_user.md

 - Stopped - the run was stopped by a user
 - Killed - the run was killed by the operating system.
 This can happen if there are too many concurrent runs and the server runs out of memory.

-Projects that have started running will continue to run on the Marxan Server until one of the following happens: they complete; they are explicitly stopped or if the server kills the process.
+Projects that have started running will continue to run on the server until one of the following happens: they complete; they are explicitly stopped or if the server kills the process.
 If the browser window or tab is closed or the connection to the server is lost, the run will continue regardless.
 To check the progress of a run if you have lost the connection to the server, you can open the run log and click on the Refresh button to see whether it has completed or not.
 If it has completed and you want to view the results then you can open the project from the Projects window.
 Only the results from last successful run can be loaded, as each subsequent run overwrites the previous results in Marxan.
 If you want to save the results of previous runs then the best approach is to duplicate the project and then run it with a different name.

 Bear in mind that admin users have access to all of the runs that are currently running (for any user) and can stop runs using the Run Log window.
 To avoid this happening you can restrict access to particular projects by setting them as private.
 See [Controlling access to a project](#controlling-access-to-a-project).